BiCroLab/FISH_course_HT_2026/dry/Day2/Deconwolf_installation.md

 An adapted version for the HPC environment is available in the folder, together with an example workflow for image analysis.

 ---

+## Extra

+There is also a nice package to do Deconvolution directly in Fiji: ['DeconvolutionLab2'](https://bigwww.epfl.ch/deconvolution/deconvolutionlab2/).